josesuarez-accenture/openathon-angular/lab-01/README.md

 ```
 This command creates the new component, creates the folder *toolbar** and puts all the components files on it.
 As well, it imports and adds the component to the declaration section in  *app.module.ts* file.

-Now, edit *toolbar/toolbar.component.html* and add the following:
+Now, edit *toolbar/toolbar.component.html* and delete its content and add the following:
 ```javascript
 <mat-toolbar>
   <a mat-button>Home</a>